One of the fastest ways to consume time and money is to be a fan of big-money sports.

 I once enjoyed watching college football, and even some NFL, even though so much of both sports is riddled with off-field issues.
 But anymore, I’m done with sports.

-When you go to a big state university, it’s hard not to come out with an ingrained sense of ownership in State U’s teams.
-And whether or not you went to a big U, there’s bound to be a major market pro team you grew up with, and grew attached to.
+When you go to a big state university, it’s hard not to develop an ingrained sense of ownership in State U’s teams.
+And whether or not you went to a big U, there’s bound to be a major market pro team you grew up with and grew attached to.

 Some telling statistics show that we spend a $hit-ton of cash on everything from tickets, to apparel, to cable and satellite packages, fantasy leagues, and more.
 Nationally, revenue-generating sports yield over $15 billion in earnings per year.
 That’s a lot of hot dogs and jerseys (and ad space), my friends.

 Arguments persist over the claimed benefits of a new stadium to its host community.
-The cost of a new mega-stadium, such as the Minnesota Viking’s new home, U.S. Bank Stadium, eclipse $1 billion.
+The cost of a new mega-stadium, such as the Minnesota Viking’s new home, U.S. Bank Stadium, eclipses $1 billion.

-Local news interviewed the fans sitting in those seats, and a good bunch were young couples, maybe in their twenties, likely at the very beginning of their journey building net-worth.
+Local news interviewed the fans sitting in those seats, mainly young couples in their twenties, likely at the very beginning of their journey of building net worth.
 Two tickets = $7,400.

 - Let’s throw in a few beers each ($40),

 - nachos and hot dogs ($30)

 - to make it $7,500 even.

 If instead our young couple considered a televised option, and put that $7,500 into a 7% yield investment account for 20 years, they’d wind up with $29,022.
 A better option, if you’re thinking about early retirement, no?
 Or, that $7,500 could pay for a part-time MBA class or two.